-What this means is that you can calculate swaps, pip value, leverage, and the position size of a trade using one platform (all-in-one forex calculators).
-The current market price is used to make these calculations, and the results are converted to your preferred currency.
+What this means is that you can calculate swaps, pip value, leverage, and the position size of trade using one platform (all-in-one forex calculators).
+The current market price gets used to make these calculations, and the results get converted to your preferred currency.

 All you need is to input details related to margin, swaps, position size, and pip value, and the calculator will run the calculation for you.
 Such details include the account base currency, trade type, type of trading instrument, and the trade size.

 Forex traders are interested in a trade with the best Return to Risk Ratio (RRR).
 Multitarget forex calculators are used to establish the portion or size of a position that should be closed at multitarget levels to achieve the best RRR.

 If a trader predicts that a market movement is likely to yield a long-term trend, then they might want to apportion a larger part of the trade to the final target.
 However, if the anticipated movement is likely to yield little returns, multitarget forex calculators allow traders to emphasise the initial targets for the trade.

 Risk percentage forex calculators are used to specify the percentage of the account balance that a trader is willing to risk.
 They are making it easy for forex traders to apportion the appropriate lot sizes to a specific trade.

 Risk percentage forex calculators take into account the currency pair, account currency, and the stop-loss price.
 The result of a risk percentage calculation is the trader’s stop loss in pips and their lot size.

 Risk and Reward Forex Calculators get used to calculate the best targets of a position, and the reward-to-risk ratios linked to these targets.
 These calculations are usually based on the Fibonacci retracements from the bottom to the local peak or vice versa.